elasticio/elasticio.github.io/content/_getting-started/platform-tour.md

 The open workspaces sub-menu on the right shows the following details and menu items:

-1. Production or `full` workspace used for production flows,
+1. Production or `full` workspace used for production flows.
-2. Development or `limited` workspace used to develop integration flows and run tests,
+2. Development or `limited` workspace used to develop integration flows and run tests.
-3. Menu item to **View All Workspaces** in the contract,
+3. Menu item to [**View All Workspaces**](#workspaces) in the contract.
 4. Menu item to **+ Create Workspace**.

 ## 3. Analyze